 - Place familiar objects at the bedside such as pictures of loved ones, quilts, and stuffed animals that are recognized easily.
 Provide familiar music, as well.
 This may improve care as staff may see your loved one in a different light.

 - Help staff know what your loved one was like before Alzheimer’s disease.
 Put a picture above the bed with a little story about his or her life, accomplishments, favorite things, hobbies, and so on.

 - Be involved.
 With the facility’s permission, visit with special foods or a family pet your loved one will enjoy.

 - Help your loved one eat at mealtime.

 Questions to ask the nursing home staff members to help ensure they can provide quality care to your loved one with Alzheimer’s disease.

 - What treatments or activities does the nursing home offer that might help my loved one feel better?

-- Are there any medications that might help slow the progress of the Alzheimer’s disease and keep my loved one more alert longer?
+- Are there any medications that might help slow the progress of Alzheimer’s disease and keep my loved one more alert?

 - As my loved one gets sicker, how can end-of-life and hospice care help make sure he or she is comfortable?